How a Minneapolis landscaper turned his urban yard into a food forest

 As a landscaper he likes to tinker, so his yard is always a work in progress as he fills in empty spots or removes what's not thriving.
 And it's dense, another hallmark of food forests.

 "We got to 159 species before we stopped counting, and that doesn't count anything that's in a container," he said.
-"And of those, I'd say a strong 90 to 95% are native."
+"And of those, I'd say a strong 90 to 95 percent are native."

 He estimates about 30% of the plants in his yard are edible.